 • Which P&L line items consolidate (and when)?

-• Which synergies require capex investments?
+• Which synergies require upfront capex?

 • What's the working capital bridge between systems?